 Your basket is currently empty!

 In my experience, bulk fermentation can last anywhere from 3.5 to 7 hours.
-It depends on the recipe, flours, amount & strength of sourdough starter used and most importantly, temperature
+It depends on the recipe, flour, amount of sourdough starter used and most importantly, ambient temperature.

 The wild yeasts perform best in a warm environment, anything between 24°- 27°C / 75° – 80.6°F. If colder, bulk fermentation will take longer than when warm in your kitchen